jackyzy823/fxa-selfhosting/README.md

 1. Create dns records for content-server(default:www)  profile-server(default:profile) syncserver(default:token)  auth-server(default:api) oauth-server(default:oauth) graphql-api(default:graphql) , Details in config.yml.sample domain section.
 They should share same base(APEX) domain name.
 2. Make certs for content-server(default:www)  profile-server(default:profile) syncserver(default:token)  auth-server(default:api) oauth-server(default:oauth) graphql-api(default:graphql), or a wildcard cert for all subdomains (Recommended).
 3. Copy config.yml.sample to config.yml and edit it with your real config.
-4. Run ./init.sh after everytime you edit config.yml or anything in _init to generate new docker-compose.yml and other configs in destination folder `pwd/dest`.
+4. Run ./init.sh after everytime you edit config.yml or anything in \_init to generate new docker-compose.yml and other configs in destination folder \`pwd\`/dest.
 5. <optional> If you have demands on alternative networking mode, you can pick the most suitable networking and certificate mode from examples folder and set it up.
-For example if you want to use reverse proxy , please see examples/reverse_proxy_*
+For example if you want to use reverse proxy , please see examples/reverse\_proxy\_\*
 6. cd to destination folder and docker compose up -d
 7. Wait util all service working.
 8. Config your firefox accroding to instructions from ./init.sh 's output
 9. If you upgrade fxa version do `docker-compose up -d` to replace changed containers.

 ## Note
-1. `init.sh` will create all files in `$DEST` (`pwd`/dest for default) folder for deployment. so make sure persistenpath should be relative to `$DEST` if using relative path
+1. `init.sh` will create all files in `$DEST` (\`pwd\`/dest for default) folder for deployment. so make sure persistenpath should be relative to `$DEST` if using relative path
 2. you can change dest folder via `DEST=somefolder ./init.sh`

 ## Notice for upgrading from v1.215.2
-1. Please upgrade your `docker-compose` which support `service_completed_successfully` of depends_on condition. see: `https://github.com/compose-spec/compose-spec`
+1. Please upgrade your `docker-compose` which support `service_completed_successfully` of depends\_on condition. see: `https://github.com/compose-spec/compose-spec`
 2. [BREAKING] mysql from 5.6 to 5.7 so you need manual do `mysql_upgrade` , like `docker-compose exec mysqldb mysql_upgrade` .see mysql documention.

 ## Common Notice